 - Machine Learning Component, this final part brings all information together, including the possibility to maintain underlying statistical models (e.g. change variables or re-train model).
 In this part of the solution the statistical models allow to predict when the identified dependent variables will be going outside of their thresholds, based upon independent variable information.
 It is all combined in uncomplicated graphical overview allowing to check each of the variables, their relationships and to generate alarms based upon expected breaches of water quality.

 These components were developed within our Proof of Concept.
 By only focusing on a single water loop in combination with small subset of variables, we were able to quickly develop the solution portfolio and to demonstrate the added value towards our customer in a tangible manner.
 Furthermore we never lost track of potential scalability.
 As in every successful Proof of Concept, the modular nature of the solution allows to quickly upscale and transform this concept into a complete IT component that can be utilized in multiple business processes.

-Examples of the Graphical ML component in our PoC
+Examples of the Graphical Machine Learning Component in Our PoC

 In the next and final blog, we will zoom-in on how you can start with implementing Artificial Intelligence solutions within your company.
 We discuss the ingredients and roadmap on how to move from idea, to proof of concept, and ultimately into a complete solution for the reinforcement of various business processes.

 If you would like to know more about our water-monitoring solution, such as the IT components or statistical models that were utilized, or the final result of the complete water-monitoring portfolio, feel free to contact us.
 We are happy demonstrate the logic and capabilities of this solution.